Skip to navigation Skip to content

 Receipt of other payments + Read more ...

-A customer cannot receive JobKeeper Payment for the same period they receive PPL.
-It is the customer’s responsibility to advise their employer the start date and end date of their PPL period (not the dates PPL was received).
+A customer could not receive JobKeeper Payment for the same period they received PPL.
+It was the customer’s responsibility to advise their employer the start date and end date of their PPL period (not the dates PPL was received).

-A customer can select a Nominated Start Date (NSD) for their PPL period that is after their JobKeeper Payment period only where they have not returned to work.
-For more information about processing PPL claims for customers receiving JobKeeper Payment, see Processing standalone and combined claims for family assistance and/or Paid Parental Leave scheme payments.
+A customer could select a Nominated Start Date (NSD) for their PPL period that was after their JobKeeper Payment period only where they have not returned to work.

-Customers cannot receive a COVID-19 Disaster Payment (CDP), Pandemic Leave Disaster Payment (PLDP) or a Disaster Recovery Allowance (DRA) from the Commonwealth government (i.e. Services Australia) for the same period they receive PPL.
+Customers could not receive a Disaster Recovery Allowance (DRA) from the Commonwealth government (i.e. Services Australia) for the same period they receive PPL.

-Has the customer (or their partner) been paid NBU/NBS for the child with FTB Part A?
+Did the customer (or their partner) receive NBU/NBS for the child with FTB Part A?

 Note: FTB Part B is not payable at the same time as PPL.
-If the customer has already been paid FTB Part B and is now being granted PPL for the same period, the FTB Part B will be a recoverable debt.
+If the customer was already paid FTB Part B and was later granted PPL for the same period, the FTB Part B will be a recoverable debt.
 See Assessing Parental Leave Pay (PPL) claims for more details on FTB Part B.

 • Yes, the customer cannot be paid PPL and NBU/NBS for the same child.
-However, customers can choose to claim PPL after NBS has been paid.
-If the customer chooses to change their claim choice, the NBS and Newborn Upfront Payment (NBU) already paid will be a recoverable debt.
+However, customers could choose to claim PPL after NBS has been paid.
+If the customer chose to change their claim choice within the allowable timeframe, the NBS and Newborn Upfront Payment (NBU) already paid will be a recoverable debt.
 Go to Step 14

 • No, go to Step 14